-As in any machine learning model, a good validation set is required in order to fairly evaluate the performance.
+As in any machine learning model, a good validation set is required in order to fairly evaluate the performance31.
 The objective of the prior model training is to learn to decorate scaffolds so that the resulting compounds lie in the drug-like chemical space spanned by the training dataset.
 This nature of the modelling objective affects the choices made when preparing the validation set.
-While it is common to randomly hold out a portion of the training data and use these for evaluations, the sliced dataset used here does not lend itself well to this approach.
-To be able to fairly judge the generalisation ability of the model on previously unseen scaffolds, it is necessary to ensure that the validation scaffolds are not present in the training dataset.
-Optimally, even compounds structurally similar to these need to be removed from the training set to validate the performance of the model fairly.
+While it is common to randomly hold out a portion of the training data and use these for evaluations32, the sliced dataset used here does not lend itself well to this approach.
+To be able to fairly judge the generalization ability of the model on previously unseen scaffolds, it is necessary to ensure that the validation scaffolds are not present in the training dataset.
+Optimally, even compounds structurally similar to these need to be removed from the training set to validate the performance of the model fairly33.
 At the same time, the general distribution of the validation scaffold properties should mimic that of the training set to evaluate how well the model learns to follow the data distribution.

 With these considerations in mind, the training-validation split was handcrafted by selecting one scaffold with each number of attachment points at random.
-Then, all scaffolds sharing a Murcko scaffold with one of the four validation ones have been removed from the training set and added to validation.
-The choice to consider only the molecular cores consisting of ring structures stripped of side chains is motivated by the fact that the removed sets of compounds resemble the concept of 'chemical series' as used by medicinal chemists.
-Removing entire chemical series based on a specific Murcko scaffold thus naturally reduces the bias in model evaluation and objectively tests its generalisation ability.
+Since the compounds in the dataset were sliced up to four times the maximum possible number of attachment points is four.
+Then, all scaffolds sharing a Murcko scaffold34 with one of the four compounds used for defining the seed for the validation set have been removed from the data set and used for validation.
+The choice to consider only the molecular cores consisting of ring structures stripped of side chains is motivated by the fact that the removed sets of compounds resemble the concept of 'chemical series' as used by medicinal chemists10.
+Removing entire chemical series based on a specific Murcko scaffold thus naturally reduces the bias in model evaluation and objectively tests its generalization ability.